Mvb1122/HeartRateToWeb/README.md

  - Watches before this is likely to be too old.

-Now, watches with the Tizen Plaform version 2.3.2 and + is supposed to be compatible.
+Now, watches with the Tizen Plaform version 2.3.2 and + are supposed to be compatible.

 #### What about the Huawei Watches, Garmin, etc... ?

-Well it's complicated, because I don't own thhese watches.
-I have no clue if you can create your own app like Samsung.
+Well it's complicated.
+Because I don't own these watches, I have no clue if you can create your own app, like Samsung.

 ## Todo